nushell-prophet/numd/README.md

 ### `numd catpure`

-numd can use the `display_output` hook to write the current sesssion prompts together with their output into a specified markdown file.
-There are according commands `numd capture start` and `numd capture stop`.
+`numd` can use the `display_output` hook to write the current sesssion prompts together with their output into a specified markdown file.
+There are corresponding commands `numd capture start` and `numd capture stop`.

 ```nushell
 > numd capture start --help